JohnSnowLabs/spark-nlp/docs/_posts/murat-gunay/2021-11-07-bert_sequence_classifier_age_news_en.md

 ## Description

-This model is imported from `Hugging Face-models`.
-It is a BERT-Mini fine-tuned version of the `age_news` dataset.
+This model is a BERT-Mini fine-tuned version of the `age_news` dataset.

 ## Predicted Entities